Recent Webinar: Building an Adaptive Cyber Resilient Cloud

 From inside the shellcode, VirtualAlloc is called again.
 We set a memory breakpoint on write to the new buffer one more time, get a new PE and are redirected to a second shellcode, the unpacked PE.

-From this stage on, we get the regular Andromeda Loader which is described in detail by the Avast Threat Intelligence Team.
+From this stage on, we get the regular Andromeda Loader which is described in detail by the Avast Threat Intelligence Team

 Conclusion

+This article describes a single custom packer for Andromeda, one of the most popular malware delivery frameworks.
 Packers are a major concern for current security solutions.
 Packers allow attackers to penetrate network solutions, file scanning solutions and, in many cases, behavior or AI based solutions.

 The use of custom packers will only increase, as will the need for in-memory solutions that can block these types of attacks.